Saturday, June 23, 2012

 yog nic noc Envious Of YG Success T00! nic noc Don't Want NOBODY From The Hub Beside Him Havin' Successes!

-Read The Pages Below To Understand Why!
+Read The Pages Below To Understands Why!

 Just as social and economic inequity brings out aggression, risk-taking, status-seeking and coalition-formation behavior, particularly in young men, I predict from evolutionary theory that increasing inequality in commercial success among musicians is exactly the kind of economic factor that should bring out the risk-taking, highly competitive streak in musicians, especially young male musicians.
 The rising inequality throughout the history of rock coincided with the emergence of subgenres of rock dripping with masculine antisociality including ever greater machismo, aggression, and often misogyny.